You can listen to the podcast and read the show notes here

 That really makes your program universal.
 That bounds to the traditional sweet spot that CFML has traditionally been in.
 REST APIs are versatile.
 That means when you write something, you know it can reach a lot farther than just the browser that it used to.

-Michael Smith: If you wanted to swap out a different front end, that would be really easy to do?
+Michaela Light: If you wanted to swap out a different front end, that would be really easy to do?

 Nathaniel F.: Yes, absolutely.
 It'd be very easy to do.
 What that does is it makes both ends of your application able to go through phases.
 If you wanted to freshen up your front end, your back end is solid with the REST API setup.
 You can even your REST API itself to have updates to it, completely independent of the front end.

-Michael Smith: It separates out the different pieces of code, gives you more versatility in how you deploy the app.
+Michaela Light: It separates out the different pieces of code, gives you more versatility in how you deploy the app.

 Nathaniel F.: Yes, absolutely.
 That is probably the cleanest way of doing it.
 Separation of concerns is good on development teams as well.
 Whereas we like to talk about being full developers and knowing everything from being a sysadmin and a database expert, to a backend data modeling expert, to doing cool things in the browser, the truth of the matter is people are really good at certain things.